echeran/smile-of-murugan/webbook/chapter12.md

-interesting texts are those composed by Kāraikkāl Ammaiyār, probably the earliest of Tamil Saiva saints and by Cēramāṉ Perumāļ a contemporary of Cuntarar, the *Tirumurukāṟṟuppaṭai* (from *Pattuppāṭṭu*) by Nakkīratēvar, Pațțiṇattār's stanzas, and the two poems on Saint Kanṇappar by Nakkīrar and by Kallāṭar (narrating the well-known story of Kaṇṇappar the hunter who became mad after God at the sight of a *lingam,* and who, when he saw the eyes of
+interesting texts are those composed by Kāraikkāl Ammaiyār, probably the earliest of Tamil Saiva saints and by Cēramāṉ Perumāļ a contemporary of Cuntarar, the *Tirumurukāṟṟuppaṭai* (from *Pattuppāṭṭu*) by Nakkīratēvar, Paṭṭiṇattār's stanzas, and the two poems on Saint Kanṇappar by Nakkīrar and by Kallāṭar (narrating the well-known story of Kaṇṇappar the hunter who became mad after God at the sight of a *lingam,* and who, when he saw the eyes of